kmzbrnoI/xn-lib-cpp-qt/README.md

 It is **not** usable without Qt.

-No other requirements are needed.
+There are no other requirements.

 ## Usage